 We all want to leap out of bed and bound into work full of the joys of spring and looking forward to the day.
-To get fulfilment from our careers and for some, they may even be willing to trade a percentage of their lifetime earning for more meaningful work.
+To get fulfillment from our careers and for some, they may even be willing to trade a percentage of their lifetime earnings for more meaningful work.
 It’s definitely not so easy to find though.
-Often, you get so wrapped up in the day to day and fire fighting, you end the day feeling deflated rather than delighted.
+Often, you get so wrapped up in the day-to-day and fire fighting, you end the day feeling deflated rather than delighted.
 It’s this feeling that makes so many of us start to look for some sort of change.

 There are however smaller changes you could consider first before leaping into the unknown.
 Remember the grass is not always greener (my mum loves that phrase but it is true).

 Below are a few ideas you could consider to find a greater sense of meaning and purpose in your work.

 When it comes to being happy at work, it’s easy to blame your boss for your frustrations.
 Maybe they aren’t giving you work that matters.
 They aren’t supporting your ambitions.
 They’re only giving you busy work.
 They aren’t allowing you to lead properly and expect you to do too much?

 When you start to understand yourself, your personality, and your values … ie what rules you live your life by… then you can start to see how maybe you can ‘fit’ better and find that rewarding work.

 Taking your personality test and spending some time reflecting on what would actually make you feel more fulfilled can help.
 A greater emphasis on doing what’s right?
 Serving the community?
 Doing work that you really enjoy?
 Getting more insight into the impact you’re making on a daily basis?

 List what you need and what you’re missing.
 That’s important information to have before making any other changes!
 Write down a list of your values.
 Then assess how well they fit with your company.